My Main Page with Links to My Other

 Rewarding Work: How to Restore Participation and Self-Support to Free Enterprise by Edmund S. Phelps

-The word justice has been so abused that when something closer to the real thing shows up, it gets ignored or disparaged.
-Too many people are numb to arguments.
-The market is at its most unjust at the lower ends of the wage scale.
-Edmund Phelps argues for a large wage subsidy—over $100 billion—to help low income workers.
-He argues that their contributions are colossally undervalued by power market considerations.
-The present connection between contribution and income is closer to half baked than to good.
-Good social values and a good work ethic are not always sufficient to obtain a decent wage.
+The word justice is so abused that when something closer to the real thing shows up, it gets ignored or disparaged.
+Too many individuals are numb to arguments.
+The market is unjust at the lower ends of the wage scale.
+Edmund Phelps proposes a large wage subsidy—over $100 billion—to help low income workers, arguing that the contributions of lower income workers are colossally undervalued by power market considerations.
+Good moral values and a work ethic are not always sufficient to obtain decent wages.

-According to power market pundits, strippers, professional athletes, liquor distributors, casino moguls, video game designers—unproductive activities that move existing wealth rather than create it—should be held up as paragons of “productivity” Clerks, daycare workers, and fruit harvesters and so on should be excoriated for their lack of productivity.
-Low wage earners do work that is vital for the economy and beneficial for third parties.
-No matter how creative and brilliant everyone is, someone still has to pick up the trash.
-The moral and social benefits gained from low-paid workers far outweigh their power market value.
+According to power market theories, where wealth ownership allegedly equals wealth creation, professional athletes, liquor distributors, casino moguls—unproductive activities that move existing wealth rather than create it—should be held up as paragons of “productivity.”
+Clerks, daycare workers, and farm laborers should be excoriated for their lack of productivity.
+Low wage earners do vital work beneficial for third parties.
+No matter how creative and brilliant everyone is or is not, someone still must collect the trash.
+The moral benefits gained from low-paid workers far outweigh their power market earnings.

-These workers deserve better, and doing so would lead to better overall consequences.
-An increase in income has greater utility for lower income workers than it does for higher income workers.
+An increase in income has greater utility for lower income workers than for higher income workers.
 Another dollar for medicine is more valuable than another dollar for marble in a mansion.
-Phelps argues that wage subsidies improve the incentives on lower-income individuals.
-They make income more in proportion to moral attributes and contribution.
-Reciprocation and contribution develop autonomy, social skills, self-efficacy, justifiable pride and reduce alienation.
-They increase moral and psychological development.
-Among the important rewards of work are improvements in self-respect, self-efficacy, self-regulation, self-reliance, mental stimulation and problem solving; not to mention helping meet desires for being depended upon, believing one is useful, and teaching important lessons,
+Phelps argues that wage subsidies provide incentives for lower-income individuals, making income more in proportion to moral attributes and contribution.
+Reciprocation and contribution develop autonomy, self-efficacy, justifiable pride, and reduce alienation--increasing moral and psychological development.
+Among the rewards of work are improvements in self-respect, self-reliance, mental stimulation and problem solving; not to mention helping to meet desires for being depended upon, believing you are useful.

-Wage subsidies distinguish between contributors to society and noncontributors.
-Justice, meaning desert, matters more than equality.
-The working poor now seem to be considered, if at all, in terms of compassion and social benefits.
-Merit hardly gets mentioned.
+Wage subsidies distinguish between contributors and non-contributors.
+Justice, meaning merit, matters more than equality.
+The working poor now seem to be thought of, if at all, in terms of compassion.
+Or, more likely, as losers.
+Merit rarely gets mentioned.

-Few people realize that public spending has shifted from payments for doing things (subsidies) to payments for having specific attributes (transfers).
-Transfer payments now take over 30 percent of earnings, almost three times the percentage in 1960.
+Few Americans realize that public spending shifted from payments for doing things (subsidies) to payments for having specific attributes (transfers).
+Transfer payments now gobble over 30 percent of earnings, almost three times the percentage in 1960.

-The subsidies that do currently exist are harmful types such a corporate welfare.
+Currently existing subsidies are harmful types--corporate welfare, for example.
 Idleness rewarding transfers cost over two trillion dollars a year in direct economic costs and at least one or two trillion more in economic opportunity losses.
-And that is not including social costs.
-The retribution patterns of the economy are bad and getting worse.
+And that ignores social costs.
+Economic retribution patterns are bad and getting worse.

-One hundred billion dollars that would improve the lives of tens of millions may seem staggering, but we have an economy that is fast approaching ten trillion dollars.
-The top one percent alone earn nearly one trillion dollars a year.
-According to the Census Bureau, by 1990 forty-five percent of full-time full-year workers were earning less than $8.00 an hour in wages (in 1990 dollars, I think.)
+One hundred billion dollars to improve the lives of tens of millions may seem staggering, but we have an economy fast approaching ten trillion dollars.
+The top one percent alone earn nearly one trillion dollars per year.
+By 1990, reports the Census Bureau, forty-five percent of full-time full-year workers were earning less than $8.00 an hour (in 1990 dollars, I think.)
 About two million adults in official poverty work year round, full time.
 Millions more are low income but above the official poverty level.
-Median and under wages for young men have almost collapsed in the past quarter century, while taxes have become increasingly regressive.
-If the poorest workers were forced to pay 15.3 percent work only tax generations ago, they would have tore down capitol buildings.
-There is no imperative for the working poor to pay payroll taxes.
-There is only the tradition of a bad policy.
-Our government is paid for with virtue taxes rather than sin taxes.
-Those who engage in low wage work to support their families get rewarded with loads of state, local and payroll taxes while prostitutes with six figure incomes evade all sorts of taxes.
-A wage subsidy will narrow the chasm between the social worth of work and the current private rewards for work.
+Median and under wages for young men collapsed in the past quarter century, while taxes become increasingly regressive.
+If the poorest workers were forced to pay 15.3 percent work only payroll taxes generations ago, they might have tore down capitol buildings.
+No imperative exists for the working poor to pay payroll taxes.
+Our government demands virtue taxes rather than sin taxes.
+Those engaging in low wage work to support families get rewarded with regressive state, local, and payroll taxes while high-class prostitutes evade many taxes.
+A wage subsidy narrows the chasm between the moral worth of work and the current private rewards for work.

-I will guess that a wage subsidy will have little impact on crime and similar problems, but there are plenty of good reasons for a wage subsidy.
+I will guess that a wage subsidy will have little impact on crime and similar problems, however, good reasons for wage subsidies exist.

-Phelps knows that a large wage subsidy is unpopular.
-Among the attacks it will face are those Albert Hirschman says major new ideas constantly face, no matter how good the ideas are:
+Phelps knows a large wage subsidy would be unpopular with many powerful individuals.
+Among the attacks it would face are those Albert Hirschman says major new ideas face:

 · It won’t work.